Customer experience and customer service have become two very hot topics.

 As Jerry Gregoire, CIO at Dell, says, “The customer experience is the next competitive battleground.”

 This way, your consumer will no longer compare only products and prices, but also service and user experience.

 Customer feedback has become an invaluable tool.
 If customers couldn’t openly access other people’s experiences with a brand, they would need to look elsewhere quickly to build confidence.
 88% of consumers read reviews to determine the quality of a business’s customer experience.

 Embrace a customer-centric strategy, and stand out from your competitors by making sure today’s customers become tomorrow’s brand advocates.

-5. Trusted relationships are so important in uncertain times
+5. Trusted relationships are so important in difficult times

 In a world where we are being touched by hundreds of brands and adverts every day, how can you build a strong relationship with your consumers?

 Personalised content and experiences are key.
-Making each one of your customers feel special and unique will send a positive message: they are cared for and important to your business.
+Making each one of your customers feel special and unique will send a positive message: they are cared for and important to your business, especially in difficult times.